Kenmore Refrigerator Will Not Get Cold

 Kenmore Refrigerator Help

 Step – (1.)
-Air Inlet Damper
+Dirty Condenser Coils

-You will need to check the cold control knob/dial located in the refrigerator cabinet, is it set at too cold of a position?
-If so, try turning the dial to a warmer position.
-Note – The refrigerator cold control dial should only be turned about 1/8 of a turn in a 24-hour period.
-You will need a refrigerator thermometer to adjust and set the refrigerator’s temperature correctly.
-You can purchase a refrigerator thermometer reasonably cheap from almost any hardware store.
-The factory suggested setting for the temperature control is mid-range, this means that the indicator on the dial/knob should point in the 12 o’clock position.
-The optimum temperature inside of a refrigerator should be between 34 to 40 degrees Fahrenheit for safe food storage.
+Check the cold control knob located in the refrigerator section, is it set at too warm of a position?
+If so, this will not allow the refrigerator to operate often enough to stay cold, try turning the dial to a colder position.
+Repair Note – The refrigerator cold control dial should only be turned about 1/8 of a turn in a 24-hour period, you will need a refrigerator thermometer to adjust and set the refrigerators temperature correctly, you can purchase a refrigerator thermometer fairly cheap from almost any hardware store.
+The factory suggests the cold control knobs indicator dial be set at the mid-range, 12 o’clock position.
+The optimum temperature inside of a refrigerator for safe food storage is in between 34 to 40 degrees Fahrenheit.
 If the temperature is any colder than 34 degrees F food will freeze, any warmer than 40 degrees F food will start to spoil quickly.
-Adjust the cold control knob 1/8 of a turn every 24 hours and take notes of how much colder the fridge has become and repeat the process until you hit the optimum temperature range, between 34- and 40-degrees Fahrenheit.
+Adjust the cold control knob 1/8 of a turn every 24 hours, and take notes of how much colder the fridge has become and repeat the process until you hit the optimum temperature range, between 34 degrees F and 40 degrees F.

 If your refrigerator shelves have been overloaded with food, sometimes this can block the normal cold air flow into the fridge’s cabinet from the air inlet damper, thus not allowing the cold air to circulate into the refrigerator section.
 Overstocking the shelves can also disrupt the refrigerator’s air flow system, not allowing the cool air to circulate properly the way the refrigerator was designed to do.